 CHAR Function in Excel is a function that returns the character specified by the code number (also called the ASCII code) from the character set for your computer.
 CHAR is categorized as String/Text Function.
 It takes ASCII value as an input number and gives the character associated with that ASCII value as an output.

-We pasted the value using PasteSpecial functionality in cell C2 and we have a [space] as a character as an output.
+We pasted the value using PasteSpecial functionality in cell C2, and we have an [space] as a character as an output.